 Entertainment was often something you did to pass the time while working.
 For men it was making and learning to play a musical instrument while minding a flock, or while walking to a town, forest, or field.
 The most common instruments were drums.
 Wooden flutes and shawms were simple to make, and sometimes to play.
 A step up in sophistication was a bagpipe – a goatskin bag with a hole to blow it up, and a hole with reeds and pipes attached to play notes.
 More sophisticated yet were bowed or plucked string instruments.
 As each made their own instrument, little thought was given as to whether his notes were in the same pitch as someone else’s instrument, so usually a “band” could only consist of a drum and something else.

 For women, whose hands were always busy, (they spun thread while walking and carrying a baby), entertainment took the form of singing.
 Women sang while doing most tasks, and sang while working together.
-Their repertoire was vast – a woman might know hundreds of songs, each with many verses.
+Their repertoire was vast – a woman might know a hundred songs, each with many verses.
 Songs would tell of family legends, of tragedies, funny events, secret loves, morality tales, family tensions, magic potions, unjust deeds, separation from a lover, heroic deeds, martyrs, suffering in a foreign land, encounters with fairies, devils, and other supernatural beings, etc. Each woman had a different repertoire, learned from her relatives or friends.

 Once a week the people would gather to attend a church service.
 After church they would assemble at a nearby open space and pool their talents to create an afternoon social, which included food, exchange of gossip, bartering, and especially dance.
 A musician would know some tunes, and everyone would dance to those tunes.
 A woman would sing a song all could dance to.
 Women could sing & dance at the same time.
 A Romani band might show up to play for tips.